samdoghor/ng-food-api/README.md

 # Nigeria Food Database APIs

-The Nigerian Food Database API is a RESTful API built with Flask-RESTful and MySQL to provide information on various Nigerian dishes.
+The Nigerian Food Database API is a RESTful API built with Flask-RESTful and PostgreSQL to provide information on various Nigerian dishes.
 Developers can access data on ingredients, nutritional value, and cooking instructions for each dish to build food-related applications and promote Nigerian cuisine.

 ## Contributing